AkshaanHK/fmri-multivariate-analysis/README.md

 - PCA reduces single-subject data to **13 components for 90% variance retention**
 - Cross-subject connectivity compressed from **10,000 features to 40 principal components**
 - CAP analysis identifies **3 interpretable dynamic brain states**
-- End-to-end analysis pipeline implemented in R
+- End-to-end analysis pipeline implemented in R with the help of AI

 ---